NamazuStudios/unity-crossfire-plugin/Assets/Namazu Studios/Crossfire/README.md

 // This configuration must be defined in Elements ahead of time. sessionManager.FindMatch("2v2_competitive");

-// Or join a specific match
+// Or rejoin a specific match.
+Note that this is only allowed if
-sessionManager.JoinMatch("match-id-12345");
+// you had previously joined the match and then left sessionManager.JoinMatch("match-id-12345");
 ```